 2. They clarify the features of a website

-There are hundreds of features that web development experts incorporate into your sites to enhance functionality.
+There are hundreds of features that web development experts incorporate into your websites to enhance functionality.
 If you a newbie, you may not understand what these features entail.
-Providing a wireframe sketch can help us explain to you what these features are, where we intend to place them on a page and what benefits they bring to your site.
+Providing a wireframe sketch can help us explain to you what these features are, where we intend to place them on a page and what benefits they bring to your website.

 Website development involves a wide range of aspects such as site layout, content creation, branding and much more.
 Instead of combing all these aspects into one phase, wireframes ensures they are captured on a website one at a time.
 The ultimate goal of providing the basic drawing of your site is to enable us to collaborate with you for the sole purpose of giving feedback on what content is represented, its position and how it interacts with other elements on the site.

 4. Wireframing saves time on the entire project